awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

 ### Advantages and Disadvantages of Lazy Loading<a name="Strategies.LazyLoading.Evaluation"></a>

-**Advantages of Lazy Loading**
+The advantages of lazy loading are as follows:
 + Only requested data is cached\.

-  Since most data is never requested, lazy loading avoids filling up the cache with data that isn't requested\.
+  Because most data is never requested, lazy loading avoids filling up the cache with data that isn't requested\.
-+ Node failures are not fatal\.
++ Node failures aren't fatal for your application\.

-  When a node fails and is replaced by a new, empty node the application continues to function, though with increased latency\.
-As requests are made to the new node each cache miss results in a query of the database and adding the data copy to the cache so that subsequent requests are retrieved from the cache\.
+  When a node fails and is replaced by a new, empty node, your application continues to function, though with increased latency\.
+As requests are made to the new node, each cache miss results in a query of the database\.
+At the same time, the data copy is added to the cache so that subsequent requests are retrieved from the cache\.

-**Disadvantages of Lazy Loading**
+The disadvantages of lazy loading are as follows:
 + There is a cache miss penalty\.

-  Each cache miss results in 3 trips,
+Each cache miss results in three trips:

   1. Initial request for data from the cache